Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 ### Note

-If you want to user docker, You have to get DB_HOST in .development.env to be `postgres`
+If you want to use docker, you have to set DB_HOST in .development.env to be `postgres`.

 ## Todo